 WHAT You’ll LEARN

-- Apply lab methods to investigate chemical phenomena and synthesize compounds
+- Laboratory methods to investigate chemical phenomena and synthesize compounds

-- Use computers for data collection, analysis, modeling, and visualization
+- How to use computers for data collection, analysis, modeling, and visualization of chemicals and chemical phenomena

 How does the microscopic behavior of atoms and molecules affect the macroscopic properties of materials?
 How does light interact with matter, and how can we use that interaction to probe the structure of molecules?
 What types of molecules are involved with global warming and how can we find methods to minimize their generation or remove them from the atmosphere?